Clinical Research Institute

 Opportunities for you to directly contribute to research

 Clinical trials are opportunities for you to directly contribute to the body of knowledge scientists need to prevent, treat and cure cancer.
-Although significant progress has been made in early diagnosis of cancer and in cancer treatment, there continues to be a large unmet need and many unanswered questions for many types of cancers.
+Although significant progress has been made in early diagnosis of cancer and in cancer treatment, there continues to be a large unmet need and many unanswered questions for many type of cancers.
 Clinical trials provide patients with access to emerging therapies while also helping to provide data needed to improve cancer care and survival overall.